etienne-thuillier/np_4_hrtf_interpolation/README.md

 > Etienne Thuillier, Craig T. Jin, Vesa Välimäki
 > *IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2024*

-It includes an implementations of
+It includes an implementation of
 - the Spherical Convolutional Conditional Neural Process (**SConvCNP**) model proposed in the paper, and
 - the **barycentric interpolation** baseline.